PotentialLabs/meetglow.com/press.md

 ### Customer Quote

 > "I find Glow's app to be very informative.
 I check my home's energy usage multiple times a day, to make sure that everything is in order.
-I was able to achieve levels of less than 250W total usage when no one was home". -- Michele Migliuolo
+I was able to achieve levels of less than 250W total usage when no one was home".
+> -- Michele Migliuolo, Ph.D.

 ### Company facts